Skip to content

 extends fun preloadUint(self: Slice, l: Int): Int;

-Extension function for the Slice.
+Extension function for the Slice type.

 Attempts to specify an out-of-bounds l value throw an exception with exit code 5: Integer out of expected range.

-Attempts to preload more data than Slice contains throw an exception with exit code 9: Cell underflow.
+Attempts to preload more data than the Slice contains throw an exception with exit code 9: Cell underflow.

 Usage example: